tact-lang/website/README.md

 ## Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the project, from the terminal:

 Command               | Action
 :-------------------- | :-----